T of C

 That brings the profit.

-不徒數年月多寡, Do not merely count the number of years and months,
+不徒數年月多寡, It counts not merely the months and years;

 上帝加我一日,以我改前日之非, If God gives me one extra day, it is so I can change yesterday's errors,